 Be transparent about why they are losing their job, and whether you are open to having them back again once things pick up again in future.

 Give them as much notice as possible, encourage them to find another position elsewhere.
-If appropriate, provide resources for them to seek other employment, upskill, or apply for JobSeeker payments.
+If appropriate, provide resources for them to seek other employment or upskill.